Kevin Freeman (businessman)

 Kevin D. Freeman is founder and CEO of Freeman Global Holdings, a New York Times bestselling author, host of Economic War Room on BlazeTV, and host of Pirate Money Radio on AFR.
-He is founder and chairman of the NSIC Institute, a Senior Fellow of the Center for Security Policy, a co-founder of the Adam Smith Foundation, and advisor to the National Federation of Republican Assemblies, and a contributing editor to The Counter Terrorist magazine.
+He is founder and chairman of the NSIC Institute, a Senior Fellow of the Center for Security Policy, a co-founder of the Adam Smith Foundation, advisor to the National Federation of Republican Assemblies, and a contributing editor to The Counter Terrorist magazine.
 He is a 1983 graduate of the University of Tulsa.
+He received a Doctor of Science (h.c.) from Regent University in 2026.

 Freeman is author of Investing in Separate Accounts (2002), Secret Weapon: How Economic Terrorism Brought Down the U.S. Stock Market and Why It can Happen Again (2012), Game Plan: How to Protect Yourself from the Coming Cyber-Economic Attack (2014), and Pirate Money: Discovering the Founders’ Hidden Plan for Economic Justice and Defeating the Great Reset (2023).